-The Agency's revenue consists primarily of tolls, fees, and fines, which comprised 95.7% of total revenue in FY23 as compared to 97.4% in FY22.
-Tolls, fees, and fines increased by 6.0% in FY23 and 34.7% in FY22.
-The increase was primarily due to the continued recovery from the COVID-19 pandemic which resulted in reduced traffic on the roads beginning in March of 2020.
-Development impact fees increased by 79.4% after a decrease of 8.3% in FY22.
+The Agency's revenue consists primarily of tolls, fees, and fines, which comprised 98.8% of total revenue in FY24 as compared to 95.7% in FY23.
+Tolls, fees, and fines increased by 7.7% in FY24 and 6.0% in FY23.
+The increase was primarily due to increased traffic on the system.
+Development impact fees decreased by 69.9% after an increase of 79.4% in FY23.
 The development impact fees collected fluctuate from year to year depending on residential and nonresidential development in Orange County within the area of benefit from the San Joaquin Hills Corridor.

-Operating expenses were \$20,537 in FY23 compared to \$18,294 in FY22, an increase of 12.3%.
-Included in FY23 operating expenses is noncash depreciation expense on capital assets of \$894, compared to \$824 in FY22, and noncash contra-expense recorded in salaries and wages related to the OCERS pension of (\$127), compared to (\$1,183) in FY22.
-Excluding depreciation and the pension contra-expense, operating expenses were \$19,770 in FY23 and \$18,653 in FY22.
-The increase in operating expenses is primarily due to the aforementioned increase in traffic and related toll revenue due to continued recovery from COVID-19, which in turn resulted in increased toll compliance and customer service costs, professional services, and insurance costs.
+Operating expenses were \$22,964 in FY24 compared to \$20,537 in FY23, an increase of 11.8%.
+Included in FY24 operating expenses is non-cash depreciation expense on capital assets of \$1,468, compared to \$894 in FY23, and non-cash contra-expense recorded in salaries and wages related to the OCERS pension of (\$204), compared to (\$127) in FY23.
+Excluding depreciation and the pension contra-expense, operating expenses were \$21,700 in FY24 and \$19,770 in FY23.
+The increase in operating expenses is primarily due to the increase in traffic and related toll revenue, which in turn resulted in increased toll compliance and customer service costs, and insurance costs.

-Net nonoperating expenses for FY23 include investment income of \$10,054, compared to investment losses of (\$18,799) in FY22 with the increase due to increased yields attributable to maturities of lower yielding securities and new security purchases invested at higher rates; a reduction in arbitrage rebate expense of \$18,492 and cost of bond issuance expense of \$5,636 due to the December 2021 bond refunding; interest expense of (\$121,468), compared to (\$124,408) in FY22; and gain on retirement of bonds income of \$7,940 due to the Agency's Open Market Bond Buyback Program activity in FY23.
+Net nonoperating expenses for FY24 include investment income of \$32,903, compared to investment income of \$10,054 in FY23 with the increase due to increased yields attributable to maturities of lower yielding securities and new security purchases invested at higher rates; a reduction in gain on retirement of bonds of \$7,940 as there were no bond transactions in FY24; and interest expense of (\$120,912), compared to (\$121,468) in FY23.